lban2049/fastapi/.aigne/doc-smith/docs/advanced-middleware.md

 # Middleware

-Middleware is a function that works with every request before it is processed by any specific *path operation* and also with every response before returning it.
+Middleware is a function that works with every request before it is processed by any specific *path operation*, and also with every response before it is returned.
 It provides a mechanism for hooking into the request and response processing pipeline to perform cross-cutting operations.

 Common use cases for middleware include: